Common sense ways to protect yourself from COVID-19

-Karen Yeargain, communicable disease coordinator for the Crook County Health Department, encourages common-sense practices.
-Some basic measures can help protect against exposure before and after work.
+Karen Yeargain, communicable disease coordinator for the Crook County Health Department, encourages common-sense practices and passes on some basic measures that can help protect against exposure before and after work.

-"If you are working in a setting where you are interacting with the public, when you get home, change your clothes," said Yeargain.
+"If you are working in a setting where you are interacting with the public, when you get home, change your clothes," she said.

 She emphasized that hand sanitizers are not the first line of defense: "Soap and water first and hand sanitizer when soap and water washing isn't available."

-Hand-washing throughout the day can decrease the chance of exposure where the COVID-19 virus, influenza, or cold virus is present, she said.
+Hand-washing throughout the day can decrease the chance of exposure where the COVID-19 virus, influenza or cold virus is present.

 "Don't breathe in other people's respiratory drops," she said, "and wash your hands before you are doing things (in public) and after you are doing things.
 That really is what we need to do."

-When shopping or in public, Yeargain recommended a distance of 3 to 6 feet.
-Prolonged exposure would entail being less than 6 feet for more than an hour.
+When shopping or in public, Yeargain recommended a distance of three to six feet.
+Prolonged exposure would entail being less than six feet for more than an hour.

 "That is considered a risk if they happen to be infectious," she said.

-According to the Oregon Department of Agriculture pesticides program, to be effective, disinfectants must be left on surfaces for a specific time period, and concentrates must be diluted according to label directions.
+According to the Oregon Department of Agriculture pesticides program, to be effective, disinfectants must be left on surfaces for a specific time period and concentrates must be diluted according to label directions.
 The effective contact time and dilution for a disinfectant depends on the product and the virus.
 There are no disinfectant labels that currently list the virus that causes COVID-19.
 However, the U.S. Environmental Protection Agency has preapproved certain products that are effective against similar viruses.
-All disinfectant products on the Oregon list meet this standard: https://www.oregon.gov/ODA/shared/Documents/Publications/PesticidesPARC/DisinfectantsforEmergingPathogensCOVID-19.pdf.
+All disinfectant products on the Oregon list meet this standard and are available vis the website at https://bit.ly/33LY70i.

 "We in the general public are being asked to not go to large group activities," she said, "to minimize our time when we are in the same space as other people.
 So, staying home more, going outside for walks is great — just don't do it with a group."